 Caution: Do not use line 12 to deduct out-of-state income.
-Instead, see the instructions for Form IT-20 Schedules E and F on page 24 and page 25.
+Instead, see the instructions for Form IT-20 Schedules E and F beginning on page 24.

 Line 13 - Subtotal of Income

 Subtract line 12 from line 11 and enter the balance here.